 The loan was due for repayment by 17 April 2019 in cash.
 However, the Executive Chairman and Acting Chief Executive Officer of the listed company was uncontactable since May 2019, and following statutory demands of certain creditors, the listed company is placed under judicial management on September 2019.
-Accordingly, the Group recognised an impairment loss of S\$1,819,762 in the previous financial year which represented full impairment on carrying amount (Note 32(iii)(b)).
-As at date of authorisation of these financial statements report, the recoverability of these balances remains uncertain.
+Accordingly, the Group has made full impairment of S\$2,111,124 since financial year 2019 (Note 30 (iii)(b)).
+As at date of authorisation of these financial statements, the recoverability of these balances remains uncertain.